inhies/nodestat/README.md

 Installation
 ------------

-To install nodestat, run `go get github.com/inhies/nodestat`.
-You will need to create a configuration file.
-Simply copy the sample file to `nodestat.conf` and place it in the same directory as your nodestat executable.
+To use nodestat, first clone this repository with `git clone https://github.com/inhies/nodestat`.
+Then `cd nodestat`.
+Copy the example configuration file to your own working copy with `cp nodestat.conf.sample nodestat.conf` and build nodestat with `go build`.

+You can start nodestat by running `./nodestat`.

 Usage